What is a match?

 What if Iʼm not happy with the contact Iʼm matched with?

-You can always dismiss a match card, if you’re not interested in engaging with that person.
-Kalido does not vet or endorse any users, which means that, unfortunately, we can’t take responsibility for the quality of services rendered.
+You can always dismiss a match if you’re not interested in engaging with that person.
+Kalido does not vet or endorse any users, which means that, unfortunately, we can’t take responsibility for the quality of skills or services rendered.
 Kalido gives you information that helps you decide whether you want to work with someone.
 Our personalized ranking system guides you towards contacts who are more relevant, and socially and physically closer to you, but ultimately, it will be your decision.
-However, if you’ve fallen victim to fraud or other illegal activities, please let us know, and we will certainly help you block someone, or remove their account from Kalido if they are in violation of our policies or guidelines.
+You can also block anyone you choose on Kalido, by scrolling to the bottom of their profile, and using the Block button.

-Can I match with someone from a specific network or job title?
+Can I match with someone with a specific job title?

 How can I control how far away matches should be?

-Tap on the magnifying glass on your Kalido feed (the first tab at the bottom), and select “Find professionals” or “Offer a service”.
-Once you’ve specified the service you can provide, or are looking for, you can set a radius within which you want to receive matches for this specific search.
-To alter the conditions of an existing search, just select it from your profile or feed, and tap “Edit.”
+In the Skills tab, select ‘Meet skilled people’ or ‘Provide a skill’.
+Once you’ve specified the skill or service you can provide, or are looking for, you can set a radius within which you want to receive matches for this specific search.
+To alter the conditions of an existing search, just select it from your list of skills, and tap “Edit.”

 How do I contact a match?